Functional Fragrance vs. Aromatherapy: What's Actually Different

 Aromatherapy doesn't need to smell elegant.
 Lavender essential oil smells like lavender essential oil — medicinal, direct, functional.

 Aerchitect mists are composed to be worn.
-The thyme in CALM doesn't smell like a herb garden — it's integrated into a composition where clove adds warmth and santal smooths the whole into something that feels refined and considered.
+The thyme in CALM doesn't smell like a herb garden — it's integrated into a composition where clove adds warmth and santal smooths the whole into something refined and considered.
 The eucalyptus in FOCUS doesn't smell clinical — it's lifted by yuzu and sharpened by mint into something bright and genuinely pleasurable to wear.

 That's the fine fragrance standard applied to functional ingredients.
 Not a trade-off.
 An integration.